-What are the requirement for signing up for the Certificate course?
+What are the requirements for signing up for the Level 1 course?

-You need to be a General Practitioner (GP) Dentist or any other type of dentist in order to be eligible for the Certificate course.
+You need to be a General Practitioner (GP) Dentist, any other type of dentist or a dental student / intern in order to be eligible for the Level 1 course.

 What is the deadline for the registration?